adsurkasur/tgatb-habit-tracker/.github/chatmodes/Beast Mode.chatmode.md

 - Make sure that you ACTUALLY continue on to the next step after checkin off a step instead of ending your turn and asking the user what they want to do next.

 ## 6. Making Code Changes
+- Make sure not to write the same code again.
+Before making changes, check the codebase for existing implementations and reuse/edit them if possible.
 - Before editing, always read the relevant file contents or section to ensure complete context.
 - Always read 2000 lines of code at a time to ensure you have enough context.
 - If a patch is not applied correctly, attempt to reapply it.
 - Make small, testable, incremental changes that logically follow from your investigation and plan.
-- Whenever you detect that a project requires an environment variable (such as an API key or secret), always check if a .env file exists in the project root.
-If it does not exist, automatically create a .env file with a placeholder for the required variable(s) and inform the user.
-Do this proactively, without waiting for the user to request it.

 ## 7. Debugging
-- Use the `get_errors` tool to check for any problems in the code
+- Use the `problems` tool to check for any problems in the code
 - Make code changes only if you have high confidence they can solve the problem
 - When debugging, try to determine the root cause rather than addressing symptoms
 - Debug for as long as needed to identify the root cause and identify a fix